tencentyun/intlcloud-documents/product/计算/容器服务/产品简介/服务等级协议_intl.md

 1. You should decide on your own the compatibility between the Service and the operation system, database and other software and hardware you choose;
 2. TKE service does not guarantee the availability of operating system and kernel defects caused by the community;
 3. You shall be responsible for your own operations (e.g., health check configuration, resource limitation configuration, container image configuration, code writing and business logic setting);
-4. If you use other non-free-of-charge Tencent Cloud products while using TKE service, you shall pay for such products in accordance with the corresponding pricing arrangement and observe corresponding service terms;
+4. If you use other paid Tencent Cloud products while using TKE service, you shall pay for such products in accordance with the corresponding pricing arrangement and observe corresponding service terms;
 5. TKE service only includes relevant technical structure and components for container service, including without limitation TKE API Server, ETCD, CLB, CBS and other Kubernetes Controller components of Tencent Cloud IAAS.
 TKE service is only responsible for the availability of its own components.
 For other Tencent Cloud products such as CVM, CLB and CBS, please refer to relevant service level agreements.
 You shall be solely responsible for your upstream application (business).
 In addition, it may cause adverse effect such as downtime if you upgrade operation system on your own.
 Please consider the risk and operate with caution.